• Skip to main content

 • 💬 Comments

 Raspberries are a bit more delicate than more robust strawberries so they can be a little more expensive.
-If it's peak raspberry season and you can get beautiful fresh raspberries at an affordable price than you can absolutely use those.
-But I find frozen raspberries are a more economical option and makes this ice cream a treat you can make all year.
+If it's peak raspberry season and you can get beautiful fresh raspberries at an affordable price then you can absolutely use those.
+But I find frozen raspberries are a more economical option and make this ice cream a treat you can make all year.

 Of course if you don't have an ice cream maker you might want to try making my raspberry popsicles.
 Bright, fresh and dairy-free.